KeatonMacLeod/RunningMan/README.md

 1.)
 Go to the green button above that says clone / download and click download ZIP.

 2.)
-When the download finishes, navigate to the "Release" folder inside the original "Running Man Master Folder"
+When the download finishes, navigate to the <strong>Release" folder inside the original</strong> "Running Man Master Folder"

 3.)
 Double click on the "RunningMan.exe" file that has the type "Application" and you're set!
 <br /><br /><br />